Unity-Technologies/ziva-vfx-utils/docs/installation.rst

 |br|
 https://bitbucket.org/zivadynamics/ziva-vfx-utils.git

-After downloading or cloning, replace the folders and files in the Ziva VFX Maya module folder:
+Then, replace the following folders and files in the Ziva VFX Maya module folder:

 - Replace the **zBuilder** and **utility** folders in the  **scripts** folder with the new ones.
 - Replace all files in the **scripts** folder with the new ones in the counterpart folder in the ziva-vfx-utils repo.